bojanpopic/developer.joomlatools.com/extensions/logman/plugins/activities.md

 By appending `baz` to the objects array, we are effectively telling the activity that we are adding a `baz` object.
 The `baz` activity object will now get displayed as part of the activity on JSON activity streams.
 JSON activity streams can be accessed by appending *&format=json&layout=stream* to the URL query.

-When working with activity overrides, we strongly encourage developers to review the entire activity package (classes under the `activity` folder of the base activity component located at `libraries/koowa/components/com_activities`) as well as the **ComActivitiesModelEntityActivity** and **ComLogmanModelEntityActivity** implementations.
+When working with activity overrides, we strongly encourage developers to review the entire activity package (classes under the `activity` directory of the base activity component located at `libraries/koowa/components/com_activities`) as well as the **ComActivitiesModelEntityActivity** and **ComLogmanModelEntityActivity** implementations.
 Knowing the ins and outs of activity entities will be of great help while developing activity overrides for your LOGman plugins.